muhammadajij/Assignment2/WireFrame-Sketches/Style-2/Style-2.md

 ## Contact Page

 Again only improvement made on this page is the scroll to top button in the footer of the page.
+Also flexbox will be used to only show the contact us form when viewed on small device, this will allow the form to be centered.

 ![](contact.png)
 *Wireframe design of the improved layout of Contact Page*